Sudbury tornado: Tornado summary

-Minor damage was also reported to the Big Nickel, with some pitting of the stainless steel panels as rocks and debris hit the monument, although that structure also survived.
-Damage was also reported to Memorial Hospital, Glad Tidings Tabernacle, and over 300 homes in Lively, Sudbury and Field.
-Some streets in the affected neighbourhoods were flooded by up to a foot of water, and electrical and communications infrastructure was heavily damaged.
-For several days after the storm, amateur radio remained the only reliable method of communication into and out of the city.

-In Field, a lumber mill which was the town's primary employer was heavily damaged, and a church roof was ripped off just minutes after parishioners had left the building after the end of the morning mass.

 Aftermath

-Joe Fabbro, the mayor of Sudbury, and Len Turner, the mayor of Lively, each declared their respective communities disaster areas.
-Both the federal and provincial governments immediately sent representatives to the city to assist, including provincial Attorney General Arthur Wishart, provincial municipal affairs minister Darcy McKeough and federal housing minister Robert Andras.
-With the company's operations temporarily disabled in the aftermath of the storm, Inco reassigned its employees to assist in rebuilding homes in Lively, which was at the time a company town in which most homes were owned by Inco rather than by private homeowners.
+Both Joe Fabbro, the mayor of Sudbury, and Len Turner, the mayor of Lively, declared their respective communities disaster areas.
+Both the federal and the provincial governments immediately sent representatives to the city to assist, including provincial Attorney General Arthur Wishart, provincial Municipal Affairs Minister Darcy McKeough and federal Housing Minister Robert Andras.
+With the company's operations temporarily disabled in the aftermath of the storm, Inco reassigned its employees to assist in rebuilding homes in Lively, which was then a company town in which most homes were owned by Inco, rather than by private homeowners.
 In Sudbury, a $2 million relief fund was quickly set up by Sudbury City Council.

 Despite the extent of the damage, however, many meteorologists initially resisted classifying the storm as a tornado; although the pattern of damage was consistent with tornadic activity, there were no confirmed reports of a visible funnel cloud.
-Although it is now generally understood that a tornado can occur without an identifiable funnel in certain weather conditions, this was not as widely accepted in the 1970s.
+Although it is now generally understood that a tornado can occur without an identifiable funnel in certain weather conditions, that was not as widely accepted in the 1970s.
 It was not until 1972 that the Canada Atmospheric Environment Service published a final report confirming that a tornado had indeed taken place.